HAJITH-M/Linux-Commands/Basic-Topics-Commands/16_🛡️ Linux File & Directory Permissions Guide.md

 # 🛡️ Linux File & Directory Permissions Guide

-This guide walks you through how Linux file and directory permissions work, how to set them, and how to troubleshoot common permission issues using `chmod`, `ls`, and file access control.
+This guide walks you through how Linux file and directory permissions work, how to set them, and how to troubleshoot common permission issues using `chmod`, `chown`, `ls`, and file access control.

 ---